opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/using_api.rst

 ODS Explore API
 ---------------

-The ODS Explore API is used internally by the Opendatasoft platform and widgets.
+The ODS Explore API is used in Opendatasoft widgets.
 To develop an application, we recommend using this API, in V2.

 There are currently 2 versions of the ODS Explore API: the `V2 <https://help.opendatasoft.com/apis/ods-explore-v2/>`_ and the `V1 <https://help.opendatasoft.com/apis/ods-search-v1/>`_, which is now deprecated.
 Listed below, the main differences between the 2 versions.